theupdateframework/taps/tap3.md

 In some cases, it is desirable to delegate targets to a combination of roles in order to increase compromise-resilience.
-For example, a project may require both its release engineering and quality assurance roles to sign its targets.
+For example, a project may require both its release engineering and quality assurance roles to sign for targets on the repository.
 Both roles are then required to sign the same hashes and length of the targets.
 This is done so that, assuming that both roles use different sets of keys, the compromise of either one of these roles is insufficient to execute arbitrary software attacks.

 # Rationale

-We introduce this TAP because there is no mechanism in place to support such a use case.
-TUF uses [prioritized and / or terminating delegations](http://isis.poly.edu/~jcappos/papers/kuppusamy_nsdi_16.pdf) to search for metadata about a desired target in a controlled manner.
+We introduce this TAP because there is no mechanism in place to support use case 1.
+TUF uses [prioritized and terminating delegations](http://isis.poly.edu/~jcappos/papers/kuppusamy_nsdi_16.pdf) to search for metadata about a desired target in a controlled manner.